Karuso1/QuantumOX/README.md

 QuantumOX analyzes positions thoroughly, predicts wins/losses/draws, and can handle manual or automated moves with precision.
 It’s designed to be engine-agnostic, letting other programs or interfaces communicate with it via standard UTTTI commands.

+> NOTE: Since there is no Tic-Tac-Toe GUI for UTTTI, play manually in: [Gametable](https://gametable.org/games/tic-tac-toe/)

 ## Features

 - Advanced Minimax/Negamax search with alpha-beta pruning